gcunhase/PaperNotes/notes/bert.md

 </p>

 * Pre-training tasks
+    * "When training language models, there is a challenge of defining a prediction goal" [4]
+        * "The child came home from ___"
+        * Predicting the next word in a sequence limits context learning
+        * BERT uses the following 2 strategies to solve this
     * Masked Language Model (MLM):
+        * Learns masked words in random places in sentence, not just next word
         * Uses the output of the masked words position to predict the masked word [5]
         * Problem trying to solve: "standard conditional language models can only be trained left-to-right or right-to-left, since bidirectional conditioning would allow each word to indirectly “see itself” in a multi-layered context"
         * Used during *pre-training* to train a deep bidirectional representation